This post may contain affiliate links. Please read our disclosure policy.

 - Bake for 13-18 minutes until golden brown.

-- Remove from the oven and while still hot, brush with the remaining 2 tablespoons olive oil.
+- Remove from the oven and while still hot, brush with olive oil, if desired.
 Allow to cool for about 10 minutes before enjoying.

 - Instead of almond milk, any other kind of plant-based milk or regular whole milk will work.
 I recommend against coconut milk or rice milk.